-Network security groups (NSGs) attach to a subnet or to the network interface cards (NICs) on a virtual machine and are used to restrict incoming, outgoing, and intra-subnet traffic in the virtual network.
+Network security groups (NSGs) attach to a subnet or to the network interface cards (NICs) on a virtual machine.
+NSGs are used to restrict incoming, outgoing, and intra-subnet traffic in the virtual network.

-Azure Bastion provides secure access through the Azure portal to virtual machines running in Azure without the use of a jumpbox and its associated public IP address, thereby limiting internet-facing exposure.
+Azure Bastion provides secure access through the Azure portal to virtual machines that run in Azure, without using a jumpbox and its associated public IP address.
+This mechanism limits internet-facing exposure.